PascalRp/calculator/README.md

 # calculator
-# a basic calculator with some advanced features
+# a basic calculator with some advanced features written in C# with Visual studios 2022